Moles and Barnacles (seborrhoeic keratoses)

 Treating seborrhoeic keratoses begins with being checked by a dermatologist, to ensure your lesions are not something more serious.
 Once they have been confirmed as seborrhoeic keratoses, treatment is fairly straight forward.

-Depending on the location of the seborrhoeic keratoses, how many of them you have and whether your skin is also showing other signs of ageing or sun damage.
+The location of the seborrhoeic keratoses, the number that you have and whether your skin is also showing other signs of ageing or sun damage will determine the appropriate laser treatment.
 Treatment may include a single session with an ablative laser, several treatments with an ablative laser or a full resurfacing process with a single laser or with several different lasers.

 If you are interested in finding out more about moles, lumps, bumps and barnacles, and how we treat them at our clinic, please contact us on (02) 9953 9522.